gshipley/summitlab14/Chapters/18-JavaEE.md

 ###**Enable CDI**

-CDI or Context and Dependency Injection is a Java EE 6 specification which enables dependency injection in a Java EE 6 project.
+CDI, or Context and Dependency Injection, is a Java EE 6 specification which enables dependency injection in a Java EE 6 project.
 To enable CDI in the *todo* project, create a *beans.xml* file in *src/main/webapp/WEB-INF* directory with the following contents:

 	<?xml version="1.0"?>
 	<beans xmlns="http://java.sun.com/xml/ns/javaee"